om04patel/majorLeagueSports/README.md

 # majorLeagueSports

+Website created using HTML and CSS.

-Website with information about the Major League Sports (NBA, NFL, NHL, MLB)
+Website is about the Major League Sports (NBA, NFL, NHL, MLB)